 But first, a warning: I was nominated as the “non-techie” to write this HubSpot CMS review (even though I have protested that just because I’m old does not mean I’m tech-illiterate... but I digress), so I’m going to play like I have no interest in all the cool tech stuff happening behind the scenes of their user-friendly interface.
 Instead, I’m just going to give you a simple-but-helpful perspective on the basics of HubSpot CMS.

 So if you’re a tech geek, click the back button right now.
 Or better yet, click this link and go find something else that interests you on our blog.

 First, let’s clarify what I mean by CMS.

-COS is so much cooler than CMS.
+COS is so much cooler than CMS

 Unless you are still working with a website from the 1990s, it’s likely that your website is currently managed by software called a content management system, or CMS.
 If you have to use your browser and enter a username and password to update your website, you use some kind of a CMS.

 There are quite possibly a thousand content management systems out there (the most widely known is WordPress), and HubSpot decided to throw its hat in the ring a few years ago.
 Since HubSpot is a super-hip startup company, they couldn’t just call their CMS a CMS.
-They called it HubSpot COS, which I think stands for content optimization system or click on stuff, I’m not sure which—but both phrases are really good descriptions of the software.
+So they initially called it HubSpot COS, which I think stands for content optimization system or click on stuff, I’m not sure which—but both phrases are really good descriptions of the software.